realA10001986/Time-Circuits-Display/README.md

 - fixed "month-off-by-one" bug, and others
 - More stable WiFi connections at startup
 - Configurable WiFi connection timeouts and retries
+- Alarm function
+- Network keypad menu to show the current IP address
 - etc

 Short summary of first steps:
 - As long as the device is unconfigured (or later for some reason fails to connect to a configured network), it starts in "access point" mode, ie it creates an access point named "TCD-AP".
 The default IP in access point mode is 192.168.4.1.
 - Go to http://192.168.4.1 to enter the config portal, the go to the "WiFi" page and configure your Wifi network.
 - After saving the settings, the device reboots and tries to connect to your configured WiFi network.
 If you entered wrong data, or the network is unavailable, this can take a while, and the device finally again starts in access point mode ("TCD-AP").
-- Then re-open the config portal (if the connection was successful, first you need to find out about the IP address, of course; otherwise connect to the "TCP-AP" again) and configure other settings on the "Setup" page, eg WiFi connection timeout, WiFi connection retries, NTP server and time zone.
+- Then re-open the config portal (if the connection was successful, first you need to find out about the IP address, of course; you can do this through the keypad menu, see below) and configure other settings on the "Setup" page, eg WiFi connection timeout, WiFi connection retries, NTP server and time zone.
 A list of valid times zones is accessible by a link on the settings page.

 Time travel